semaphoreci/docs/debugging-with-ssh-access_5bbcbae0042863158cc73802.md

 session without powering off the VM, the job of that debug session will keep running and you will be able to see it in the output of `sem get jobs`.

-Alternatively, you can stop the debug session by running `sem stop job <job-id>`.
+Alternatively, you can stop the debug session with `sem stop job <job-id>`.

 ## See also